The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of the Sample of Galaxies

-Galaxies with stellar masses $\geq 10^8~M_{\odot}$ are selected.
-This is based on our completeness limits, details which are provided in Section \ref{sec:mass_completeness}.
+{To identify clumps within a mass-complete sample,} galaxies with stellar masses $\geq 10^8~M_{\odot}$ are selected.
+This is based on our completeness limits {(section \ref{sec:mass_completeness})}.
 In the highest redshift bin, $9<z<12$, this cut in mass is about 80\% complete.
 However, we choose to apply it across all redshift bins for consistency.
 Applying the mass cut removes 6,074 galaxies and leaves 9,338.

 Finally, galaxies are selected to be star-forming.
 This is done following pre-JWST studies, which studied star-forming clumpy galaxies \citep[e.g.,][]{Guo15, Shibuya16, HuertasCompany20, Sattari23}.
 In this work, galaxies with sSFR $\geq 10^{-9.5}~\textrm{yr}^{-1}$ are defined to be star-forming.
 Cutting on sSFR removes 217 galaxies.
 Our final sample contains 9,121 star-forming galaxies.